Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Abstract

 \section{Abstract}

 Large language models (LLMs) are now accessible to anyone with a computer, a web browser, and an internet connection via browser-based interfaces, shifting the dynamics of participation in AI development.
-This paper examines the affordances of interactive feedback features in ChatGPT's interface, analysing how they shape user input and participation in LLM iteration.
-Drawing on a survey of ChatGPT users and applying the mechanisms and conditions framework of affordances, we demonstrate that these features encourage simple, frequent, and performance-focused feedback while discouraging collective input and discussions among users.
-We argue that this feedback format significantly constrains user participation, reinforcing power imbalances between users, the public, and companies developing LLMs.
-Our analysis contributes to the growing body of literature on participatory AI by critically examining the limitations of existing feedback processes and proposing directions for their redesign.
-To enable more meaningful public participation in AI development, we advocate for a shift away from processes focused on aligning model outputs with specific user preferences.
-Instead, we emphasise the need for processes that facilitate dialogue between companies and diverse `publics' about the purpose and applications of LLMs.
-This approach requires attention to the ongoing work of infrastructuring---creating and sustaining the social, technical, and institutional structures necessary to address matters of concern to groups impacted by AI development and deployment.
+This article examines how interactive feedback features in ChatGPT's interface afford user participation in LLM iteration.
+Drawing on a survey of early ChatGPT users and applying the mechanisms and conditions framework of affordances, we analyse how these features shape user input.
+Our analysis indicates that these features \emph{encourage} simple, frequent, and performance-focused feedback while \emph{discouraging} collective input and discussions among users.
+Drawing on participatory design literature, we argue such constraints, if replicated across broader user bases, risk reinforcing power imbalances between users, the public, and companies developing LLMs.
+Our analysis contributes to the growing literature on participatory AI by critically examining the limitations of existing feedback processes and proposing directions for redesign.
+Rather than focusing solely on aligning model outputs with specific user preferences, we advocate for creating infrastructure that supports sustained dialogue about the purpose and applications of LLMs.
+This approach requires attention to the ongoing work of ``infrastructuring''---creating and sustaining the social, technical, and institutional structures necessary to address matters of concern to stakeholders impacted by LLM development and deployment.